Logistics for a thriving food hub

 In Red Tomato’s early days, we owned (leased, really) and operated our own trucks and warehouse.
-We picked up the product, we stored it and then we put it back on a delivery truck.
+We picked up the product, stored it, and then put it back on a delivery truck.
 After several years of trying to do it all, our team realized that the resulting wear and tear was actually limiting our growth and our effectiveness.

-Our distribution plan now relies on farmers with storage capacity to aggregate product, farmers, and distributors third-party logistics companies to move the product to its final destination.
-Our shift to this model has enabled Red Tomato to use the assets of our farmer and distributor partners – allowing us focus on what we do best: sales, marketing and product development.
+Our distribution plan now relies on farmers with storage capacity to aggregate products and we let third-party distributors handle the logistics of moving the product to its final destination.
+Our shift to this model has enabled Red Tomato to use the assets of our farmer and distributor partners – allowing us to focus on what we do best: sales, marketing, and product development.

-By sending full truckloads of produce we are price competitive, can pay our growers well and offer a decent price for their hard work.
-We continue to work with Whole Foods, Roche Brothers, and others in this.
+By sending full truckloads of produce, we are price competitive, can pay our growers well, and offer a decent price for their hard work.
+We continue to work with Whole Foods, Roche Brothers, and others.

 While Plan A is highly efficient, it doesn’t allow us to interact with the store purchasing team or the final consumer.
 Also, it limits the amount of produce we can sell!

-Without trucks or a warehouse, we rely on distribution partners to make our deliveries for us.
-Our Direct Store Delivery (DSD) program allows us to deliver a wide variety of produce 3 times a week, June through November.
-Through DSD we serve grocery stores, colleges and institutions, and even other distributors.
+Without trucks or a warehouse, we rely on distribution partners to make our deliveries.
+Our Direct Store Delivery (DSD) program allows us to deliver a wide variety of produce three times a week, June through November.
+Through DSD, we serve grocery stores, colleges and institutions, and even other distributors.